julianje/Bunny/README.md

 	Bunny.Explore(Experiment)

+You can also save the output graph by giving a filename

+	Bunny.Explore(Experiment,"MyImage.pdf")

+supported formats are emf, eps, pdf, png, ps, raw, rgba, svg, and svgz (done through pyplot.savefig()).

 # Experiment objects

 Experiment objects are a combination of one (or many) models of behavior (e.g., binomial behavior with 90% chance of giving right answer) and some processing you'll do with the data (e.g., a two-tailed binomial test).